This post shows an example for a layered game architecture as being developed for the game Biodrone Battle (abbreviated as BDB).

 1. Libgdx as abstraction for the target platforms Windows, Linux, OSX and Android, as well as for OpenGL graphics, sound and game physics.

-2. GameRoots as framework for game logic, ai, network, sprites, tile maps, actor and input handling, sound, etc. However, there is nothing related to any concrete game in there, thus no dependency is pointing up to the DEM component.
+2. GameRoots as framework for game logic, ai, network, sprites, tile maps, actor and input handling, sound, etc. However, there is nothing related to any concrete game in there, thus no dependency is pointing up to the BDB component.

 3. The game itself with its screens, implemented game rules, lobby and anything else uniquely required.